bitcoin/bips/bip-update-process.md

 #### Authors and Shepherds

 Authors may want additional support with the BIP process after writing an initial draft.
 In that case, they may assign one or more Shepherds to their BIP.
-Shepherds are stand in owners of a BIP who were not involved in writing the document.
-They support the authors in advancing the proposal, or act as point-of-contact for the BIP in absence of the authors.
+Shepherds are stand-in owners of a BIP who were not involved in writing the document.
+They support the authors in advancing the proposal, or act as a point of contact for the BIP in the absence of the authors.
 Shepherds may perform the role of Authors for any aspect of the BIP process unless overruled by an Author.
 Shepherds share ownership of the BIP at the discretion of the Authors.